CoderDojoSV/intermediate-browser-games/_sections/03-modify-a-game.md

 <div class="mentor">
 The `eachframe.runner` function sets the direction using the `helper.randomdirection`function.

+They can make the runners more erratic by using the randominteger helper instead of the hard-coded 3.
 </div>

 ## Make the runners run away from the chaser